TREEcg/connectors/packages/connector-kafka/README.md

 ## Options

-- `type`: type of the connector created, to use this connector "file" is required
-- `topic`: required parameters denoting the used kafka topic
+- `topic`: required parameter, the value is a json object as described at section [Topic Config](topic-config)
+- `consumer`: required parameter, the value is a json object as described at section [Consumer Config](consumer-config)
-- `consumerConfig`: required parameter, the value is a json object as described at section consumerConfig
+- `producer`: required parameter, the value is a json object as described at section [Producer Config](producer-config)
-- `kafkaConfig`: required parameter, the value is either a string denoting the location of the config as described at section kafkaConfig, or a json object as described at section kafkaConfig
+- `broker`: required parameter, the value is either a string denoting the location of the config as described at section [Broker Config](broker-config), or a json object as described at section [Broker Config](broker-config)

+### Topic Config

+- `name`: the name of the topic
-- `fromBeginning`: optional parameter.
-If set, the stream reader reads all messages from the kafka topic, not just new messages (default value is false)
+- `fromBeginning`: optional, relevant for reader only.
+If set the reader will read all items on the kafka topic, not just the newly generated items.

+### Producer Config

+No required parameters

+For more information see [KafkaJs](https://kafka.js.org/).

 ### Consumer Config